afam2000/ResearchProjectScraper/README.md

 # ResearchProjectScraper

-Utility program I'm developing to help me grab empirical data for my university research course.
+Utility CLI program I'm developing to help me grab empirical data for my university research course.

 Current Features:
 Lists all mods from minecraftmods.com and their ratings